 Corporation, a major land developer in South Florida, after graduating

-with honors from the University of Florida College of Law in 1972 and passing
+with honors from the University of Florida College of Law and passing

-the Bar the same year.
-He also began eight years of service in
+the Bar in 1972.
+In addition, he began eight years of service in the U.S.

 In 1973, Horwitz became an Assistant United States Attorney for the Middle